June 4-14 | Charleston, SC

 Born in Michigan, Toby’s award-winning theatrical work has been produced off-Broadway and regionally, and has been featured in the New York Times and New York Magazine.
 Toby is in demand as a record producer for eclectic indie artists, while his arrangements and original compositions are in frequent use across the country.

 Toby received his MSW from New York University - Silver School of Social Work, his MFA in Performing Arts Management from Brooklyn College, and his BA from the University of Michigan School of Music.
+Toby lives in Carroll Gardens with his wife, son, and dog.

 Support